ahmetb/coffeelog/README.md

 Find out the External IP address of the exposed service by using `kubectl get service/web` and visit the application at `http://IP`.

+## Planned Features

+- [ ] Integrate Kubernetes RBAC to control access to secrets from pods